-- Always extend the outriggers (if equipped). - Boom movements should be smooth to avoid swinging the load. - Operate only from the lower control station with no one in platform. - Do not exceed the load limits stated on the decal beside the lifting eye.
-Deduct any weight that is in or on platform. - To prevent damage to the Aerial Device, avoid dragging the loads with the lifting eye.
-This would subject the Aerial Device to damaging side loads. - When lifting loads, position the boom directly over the load before lifting. - Upper boom can be open a maximum of 30 degrees. - Be aware of platform location.
+- Always extend the outriggers. - Boom movements should be smooth to avoid swinging the load. - · Operate only from the lower control station. - Do not exceed the load limits stated on the decal beside the lifting eye. - To prevent damage to the Aerial Device, avoid dragging the loads with the lifting eye.
+This would subject the Aerial Device to damaging side loads. - When lifting loads, position the boom directly over the load before lifting. - Be aware of platform location.
 Raise boom so platform clears the body and other objects. - The platform shall not be used for material handling.